-Ian Phillips received his PhD and DSc in pharmacology at the University of Birmingham in the United Kingdom.
+Ian Phillips, who joined KGI in February 2006, received his PhD and DSc in pharmacology at the University of Birmingham in the United Kingdom.
 He was a postdoctoral fellow at the University of Michigan and an instructor and fellow in the Division of Biology at the California Institute of Technology.
 From 1970-1980, he rose to Professor of Physiology at the University of Iowa.
-In 1977, as a Humboldt Foundation Scholar, Dr. Phillips spent a year at the University of Heidelberg in Germany and at the University of Zurich in Switzerland.
+In 1977, as a Humboldt Foundation Scholar, Phillips spent a year at the University of Heidelberg in Germany and at the University of Zurich in Switzerland.
 He discovered the brain renin angiotensin system, a finding important to hypertension, stroke, and development of new drugs.

-At KGI, Dr. Phillips teaches Writing an Orphan Drug Designation for the FDA, Advances in Gene and Cell Therapy, Writing and Editing Professional Papers, and Molecular Basis of Medicine.
+At KGI, Phillips teaches Writing an Orphan Drug Designation for the FDA, Advances in Gene and Cell Therapy, Writing and Editing Professional Papers, and Molecular Basis of Medicine.
 He teaches in both the Henry E. Riggs School of Applied Life Sciences and the School of Pharmacy and Health Sciences.
-Dr. Phillips’s current research is on gene switches for gene therapy, and on increasing Stem cell production.
+His current research is on gene switches for gene therapy, and on increasing Stem cell production.

 Functions of angiotensin in the central nervous system